-Section 4.2.19 (Respondent and co-respondents for appeals under div 3)
+86 Section 4.2.19 (Respondent and co-respondents for appeals under div 3)

-Section 4.2.12 (Appeals for matters arising after approval given (no co-respondents))
+87 Section 4.2.12 (Appeals for matters arising after approval given (no co-respondents))

-- (2) The assessment manager is the respondent for the appeal. - (3) If the appeal is about a concurrence agency response, the concurrence agency is a co-respondent for the appeal. - (4) If the appeal is only about a concurrence agency response, the assessment manager may apply to the tribunal to withdraw from the appeal. - (5) The respondent and any co-respondents for an appeal are each entitled to be heard in the appeal as a party to the appeal. - (6) A person to whom a notice of appeal is required to be given under section 4.2.17 and who is not the respondent or a co-respondent for the appeal under subsections (1) to (3) may elect to be a co-respondent.
+- (1) This section applies to appeals under division 3 for a development application. - (2) The assessment manager is the respondent for the appeal. - (3) If the appeal is about a concurrence agency response, the concurrence agency is a co-respondent for the appeal. - (4) If the appeal is only about a concurrence agency response, the assessment manager may apply to the tribunal to withdraw from the appeal. - (5) The respondent and any co-respondents for an appeal are each entitled to be heard in the appeal as a party to the appeal. - (6) A person to whom a notice of appeal is required to be given under section 4.2.17 and who is not the respondent or a co-respondent for the appeal under subsections (1) to (3) may elect to be a co-respondent.